 Limitation: Currently, you cannot easily preserve source control history for files that the upgrade renames or moves to a different location.

-- Create a separate copy of your project and database (outside the scope of your source control system).
+- Create a separate copy of your web project and database (outside the scope of your source control system).

 - Perform the standard upgrade for the copy of your project, including all required steps (project file and database upgrade, steps before and after the upgrade, handling of customizations).